zv/zv.github.com/_posts/2012-03-06-an-angelhack-reflection.markdown

 layout: post
 title: AngelHack - A Postmortem
 category: note
-excerpt: The devil is in the details
+excerpt: Devil is in the details
 ---
 <div class=txt>